ankane/lockbox/README.md

 end
 ```

-Use `disposition: "inline"` to show files inline.
+Use `filename` to specify a filename or `disposition: "inline"` to show inline.

 #### Migrating Existing Files